Why Does College Cost So Much?

 Supply & Demand

 The fact that many colleges turn away more students than they accept is proof that the demand is higher than the supply.
-In such a scenario it’s easy for colleges to increase their cost of tuition without it impacting their acceptance rate.
-More and more students are going to college nowadays—and while that has many pros, it does come with a few cons.
+In such a scenario, it’s easy for colleges to increase their cost of tuition without it impacting their acceptance rate.
+More and more students are going to college than in decades past—and while that has many benefits, it also means that college is going to become more expensive.

 A Bachelor’s Degree Is Practically a Necessity Today

-Earning a bachelor’s degree is the minimum qualification necessary to get into most professional fields today.
-This means students have to attend college even if they have to borrow money to fund their education.
-Colleges are well aware of this and know they will attract applicants no matter how high they set their tuition.
+Earning a bachelor’s degree is the minimum qualification necessary to get into many professional fields today.
+As a result, many students have to attend college to enter their desired career, even if that means they have to borrow tens of thousands of dollars to do so.
+Colleges are well aware of this and know they will attract applicants even if their tuition is high.

 Slashed Budgets